OneGov/onegov-docs/index.rst

    necessarily threadsafe.
  * It uses Chameleon templates by default.

-Onegov Cloud supports Python 2.7, Python 3.3 and Python 3.4.
+Onegov Cloud supports Python 2.7 and Python 3.4.
 PyPy support might be added in the future, if no third-party module prevents us from doing that.

 **This project is currently under heavy development and very unfinished.**